bellbind/bellbind.github.io-hugo/content/post/2017/07/compare-wasm.md

 - https://github.com/bellbind/asm.js

-## Note on WebAssembly version
+## Notes on WebAssembly version

 I use [binaryen](https://github.com/WebAssembly/binaryen)'s "asm2wasm" command for making the WebAssembly version.
-The "asm2wams" generated function bodies seems direct translation of the "conv.asm.js" program.
+The "asm2wams" generated function bodies seem as direct translation of the "conv.asm.js" program.
 But not directly used the "asm2wasm" generated code, I applyed a little optimization as:

 - Remove all `import` section, and add `export` `memory`
 - Remove generated `$i32u-rem` `func`, and replace its call part with `i32.rem_u` operation in `$get` and `$conv` bodies.
 - Remove generated `$i32u-div` `func`, and replace its call part with `i32.div_u` operation in `$conv` body.

-as:
+Complete diff:

 ```bash
 $ diff conv-asm.wast  conv.wast